bluenote-1577/skani/README.md

 conda install -c bioconda skani
 ```

-Note: _I highly recommend options 1 and 2 over using conda right now_. skani is being developed quickly and bugs are being fixed almost daily, and the conda version will always be outdated.
+Note: _I highly recommend options 1 and 2 over using conda right now_. skani is being developed quickly, and bugs are being fixed almost daily.
+The conda version will always be outdated.
 I'll remove this message when I feel skani is more stable.

 ## Quick start